-The domestic Company-owned restaurant segment consists of the operations of all domestic ("domestic" is defined as contiguous United States) Company-owned restaurants and derives its revenues principally from retail sales of pizza, side items and soft drinks to the general public.
+The domestic Company-owned restaurant segment consists of the operations of all domestic ("domestic" is defined as contiguous United States) Companyowned restaurants and derives its revenues principally from retail sales of pizza, side items and soft drinks to the general public.
 The domestic commissary segment consists of the operations of our regional dough production and product distribution centers and derives its revenues principally from the sale and distribution of food and paper products to domestic Company-owned and franchised restaurants.
-The North America franchising segment consists of our franchise sales and support activities and derives its revenues from sales of franchise and development rights and collection of royalties from our franchisees located in the United States and Canada.
-The international operations segment principally consists of our Company-owned restaurants in China and distribution sales to franchised Papa John's restaurants located in the United Kingdom, Mexico and China and our franchise sales and support activities, which derive revenues from sales of franchise and development rights and the collection of royalties from our international franchisees are defined as all franchise operations outside of the United States and Canada.
+The North America franchising segment consists of our franchises sales and support activities and derives its revenues from sales of franchise and development rights and collection of royalties from our franchises located in the United States and Canada.
+The international operations segment principally consists of our franchise sales and support activities, which derive revenues from sales of franchise and development rights and our franchise sales and support activities, which derive revenues from sales of franchise and development rights and the collection of royalties from our international franchisees.
+International franchisees are defined as all franchise operations outside of the United States and Canada.
 BIBP Commodities, Inc., a franchisee-owned corporation, which operated through February 2011, was a VIE in which we were deemed the primary beneficiary, and is the only activity reflected in the VIE segment.
 All other business units that do not meet the quantitative thresholds for determining reportable segments, which are not operating segments, we refer to as our "all other" segment, which consists of operations that derive revenues from the sale, principally to Company-owned and franchised restaurants, of printing and promotional items, risk management services, and information systems and related services used in restaurant operations, including our online and other technology-based ordering platforms.